+An EAP can help ease the stigma of mental health in the workplace by making it easy and affordable for employees to seek help from qualified professionals.
 To ensure your employees will have access to the right mental health benefits and support, look for some of these key offerings in an EAP.

 Finding a therapist or accessing counseling might feel out of reach for those suffering from stress or mental health issues.
 But finding someone to talk to is simple with an EAP.

 With a quality EAP, though, employee counseling is just a phone call away for members.
 EAPs generally provide access to counseling over the phone, or even in-person sessions with a local counselor.